 # How Coding Agents Actually Decide Which SDK to Use

-The mechanics behind AI coding agent recommendations: from training data to web search to tool calls.
-Learn the 4-layer stack that determines whether Claude Code recommends your library.
+From training data to web search to tool calls — the 4-layer stack that determines whether Claude Code recommends your SDK.

 **Published:** 2026-04-28